-- (A) If anywhere on the container of any coating listed in the Table of Standards, on any sticker or label affixed thereto, or in any sales or advertising literature, any representation is made that the coating may be used as, or is suitable for use as, a coating for which a lower VOC standard is specified in the table or in paragraph (c)(1), then the lowest VOC standard shall apply - (B) The provisions of paragraph (c)(3)(A) shall not apply to a coating described in part as a flat, nonflat or primer-sealer-undercoater coating, or represented in part for use on flooring, provided that all of the following requirements are met: - (i) The coating meets the definition of a specific coating category for which a higher VOC standard is specified in the Table of Standards, and - (ii) The coating is labeled in a manner consistent with the definition and all the specific labeling requirements for that specific coating category, and - (iii) The coating is suitable and only recommended for the intended uses of that specific coating category.
+- which a lower VOC standard is specified in the table or in paragraph (c)(1), then the lowest VOC standard shall apply. - (B) The provisions of paragraph (c)(3)(A) shall not apply to a coating described in part as a flat, nonflat or primer-sealer-undercoater coating, or represented in part for use on flooring, provided that all of the following requirements are met:

-(4) Sell-Through Provision

-(A) Any coating that is manufactured prior to the effective date of the applicable limit specified in the Table of Standards, and that has a VOC content above that limit (but not above the limit in effect on the date of manufacture), may be sold, supplied, offered for sale, or applied for up to three one years after the specified effective date.
-The manufacturer shall maintain sales and distribution records, as applicable, for any coating manufactured prior to the effective date if that coating volume is not included in an approved Averaging

-Compliance Option [specified in paragraph (c)(6) of this rule] Program that includes the same coating manufactured on or after the effective date.
+- The coating meets the definition of a specific coating category for which a higher VOC standard is specified in the Table of Standards, and - (ii) The coating is labeled in a manner consistent with the definition and all the specific labeling requirements for that specific coating category, and - (iii) The coating is suitable and only recommended for the intended uses of that specific coating category. - (4) Sell-Through Provision - (A) Any coating that is manufactured prior to the effective date of the applicable limit specified in the Table of Standards, and that has a VOC content above that limit (but not above the limit in effect on the date of manufacture), may be sold, supplied, offered for sale, or applied for up to three years after the specified effective date.
+The manufacturer shall maintain sales and distribution records, as applicable, for any coating manufactured prior to the effective date if that coating volume is not included in an approved Averaging Compliance Option [specified in paragraph (c)(6) of this rule] Program that includes the same coating manufactured on or after the effective date.
 Such records shall clearly indicate the date of manufacture (or date code or batch code) and volume of coating sold or distributed to distinguish between those coatings subject to the provisions of this paragraph and those subject to the provisions of Appendix A section (K).
-These records shall be made available to the Executive Officer upon request and shall be maintained for a period of at least three years after the end of a compliance period of the Averaging Compliance Option Program.

-- (5) Any coating in containers of one quart-liter or less that is manufactured prior to the expiration of the exemption under subparagraph (gf)(1)(A)(ii) which has a VOC content above that limit specified in the Table of Standards, or shellac manufactured prior to January 1, 2007 and represented for use on wood flooring may be sold, supplied, offered for sale, or applied for up to one year after the effective date specified in the Table of Standards or the shellac definition.
-A manufacturer using this small container sell through provision shall submit an annual report to the Executive Officer within three months of the end of the appropriate sellthrough period.
+These records shall be made available to the Executive Officer upon request and shall be maintained for a period of at least three years after the end of a compliance period of the Averaging Compliance Option Program. - (B) Any coating in containers of one quart-liter or less that is manufactured prior to the expiration of the exemption under subparagraph (gf)(1)(A) which has a VOC content above that limit specified in the Table of Standards, or shellac manufactured prior to January 1, 2007 and represented for use on wood flooring may be sold, supplied, offered for sale, or applied for up to one year after the effective date. specified in the Table of Standards or the shellac definition.
+A manufacturer using this small container sell-through provision shall submit an annual report to the Executive

+Officer within three months of the end of the appropriate sellthrough period.
 The report shall contain information as required by the Executive Officer to monitor the use of small containers under this provision.
-The manufacturer shall also provide written notice of the one year sell through expiration date to their distribution chain.
-These records shall be made available to the Executive Officer upon request and shall be maintained for a period of at least three years. - (6) All architectural coating containers used to apply the contents therein to a surface direct from said container by pouring, siphoning, brushing, rolling, padding, ragging or other means, shall be closed when not in use.
-These architectural coating containers include, but should not be limited to: drums, buckets, cans, pails, trays or other application containers. - (7) Averaging Compliance Option that would have been allowed under those limits over a compliance period not to exceed one year.
+The manufacturer shall also provide written notice of the one year sell-through expiration date to their distribution chain.
+These records shall be made available to the Executive Officer upon request and shall be maintained for a period of at least three years.

+- (5) All architectural coating containers used to apply the contents therein to a surface direct from said container by pouring, siphoning, brushing, rolling, padding, ragging or other means, shall be closed when not in use.
+These architectural coating containers include, but should not be limited to: drums, buckets, cans, pails, trays or other application containers. - (6) Averaging Compliance Option